freesewing/freesewing/markdown/org/docs/patterns/shelly/options/sleevelength/en.md

 title: "Sleeve length"
 ---

 Controls the how long the sleeves of your shirt will be.
+ - 15-30% will make short sleeves.
+ - 75% will make three-quarter sleeves.
-100% means the sleeves go to the wrist.
-15-30% will make a short-sleeved shirt.
-0% means the sleeves end at the armpit.
+ - 100% will make long sleeves, stopping at the wrist.
+ - 115% will make sleeves covering the knuckles, and is appropriate if using thumb holes.